njnur/Docker-Cheat-Sheet-and-Definitions/README.md

 3. If there is no previous image of "hello-world" then it downloads the image from Docker Hub
 4. Afterwards Docker server creates container from the images and loads and run the container

+**Control Groups:** cgroups, which stands for control groups, are a kernel mechanism for limiting and measuring the total resources used by a group of processes running on a system.
+For example, you can apply CPU, memory, network or IO quotas.

+cgroups were originally developed by Paul Menage and Rohit Seth of Google, and their first features were merged into Linux 2.6.24.

+**Namespaces:** Namespaces are a kernel mechanism for limiting the visibility that a group of processes has of the rest of a system.
+For example you can limit visibility to certain process trees, network interfaces, user IDs or filesystem mounts.

+Namespaces were originally developed by Eric Biederman, and the final major namespace was merged into Linux 3.8.